fullstack-hy2020/fullstack-hy2020.github.io/src/content/3/en/part3b.md

 Now HTTP GET requests to the address <i>www.serversaddress.com/index.html</i> or <i>www.serversaddress.com</i> will show the React frontend.
 GET requests to the address <i>www.serversaddress.com/api/notes</i> will be handled by the backend's code.

-Because on our situation, both the frontend and the backend are at the same address, we can declare _baseUrl_ as a [relative](https://www.w3.org/TR/WD-html40-970917/htmlweb.html#h-5.1.2) URL.
+Because of our situation, both the frontend and the backend are at the same address, we can declare _baseUrl_ as a [relative](https://www.w3.org/TR/WD-html40-970917/htmlweb.html#h-5.1.2) URL.
 This means we can leave out the part declaring the server.

 ```js
 import axios from 'axios'